This post may contain affiliate links. Read our disclosure policy here.

 If you froze the entire cake, I recommend thawing it out slowly in the fridge, which will take 4 hours or so -or overnight.
 Once it’s thawed out, remove the plastic wrap and sprinkle with powdered sugar.

-Toppings for Gingerbread Cake
+Gingerbread Cake Toppings

 While this cake is delicious all by itself, the right toppings can turn it into a gorgeous dessert.
 Below are a few options you can spread, drizzle, or sprinkle over this cake and whoo everyone into a slice: